-In the real world, dealing with medical documentation is a complete nightmarish and OB/GYN documentation is no different.
+In the real world, dealing with medical documentation is complete nightmarish and OB/GYN documentation is no different.
 Why?
-Inaccurate, incomplete documentation process is leading to several hiccups in insurance claims reimbursements OB/GYN.
+The inaccurate, incomplete documentation process is leading to several hiccups in insurance claims reimbursements ob-gyn billing.

 Discharge summaries and other important information are often not available at the time of coding.
-Such misleading and incomplete information results into incorrect missed-out coding which in-turn can cause loss in revenue, productivity and profitability creating compliance issues.
-According to federal and state regulations, patients’ histories and diagnostic and treatment documentation supposed to have completed and submitted within 24 hours, while overall record has to be completed within 30 days, and often DS fall within this time period.
+Such misleading and incomplete information results in incorrect missed-out coding which in turn can cause a loss in revenue, productivity, and profitability creating compliance issues.
+According to federal and state regulations, patients’ histories and diagnostic and treatment documentation supposed to have completed and submitted within 24 hours, while the overall record has to be completed within 30 days, and often DS fall within this time period.

-OB/GYN healthcare professionals very well knows the effects of unfinished, delayed or wrong clinical documentation overall affecting the financial bottom line, performance-improvement activities such as review of serious cases, and compliance with federal and state governing laws.
-Thorough and precise documentation is the basis of all medical coding, billing, and claims submission and follow-ups.
-With the correct medical and billing coding of OB/GYN services it makes it easy and hassle free in receiving accurate payment which in turn, hinges around quality, precise, and thorough clinical documentation.
+OB/GYN healthcare professionals very well know the effects of unfinished, delayed or wrong clinical documentation overall affecting the financial bottom line, performance-improvement activities such as review of serious cases, and compliance with federal and state governing laws.
+Thorough and precise documentation is the basis of all medical coding, billing, and claims submission, and follow-ups.
+With the correct medical and billing coding of OB/GYN services, it makes it easy and hassle-free in receiving accurate payment which in turn, hinges around quality, precise, and thorough clinical documentation.

 It is important that your OB/GYN documentation should be legitimate and complete.
 How do you know that your documentation work is in line?